 - For flight planning purposes, we no longer use alternate airfields in foreign countries, to prevent aircraft, crew and passengers ending up abroad and at risk for periods of quarantine, self-isolation, etc. - To minimize contact between crews, spreading of take-off times should be planned as much as possible. - Offshore shutdowns are not to be planned ad hoc.
 Offshore shutdowns are only allowed when planned with regulated accommodation.
 For NUI operations an offshore shutdown is allowed with a maximum of 45 minutes where the pilots stay in or nearby the helicopter.
-This 45 minutes is not to be considered as rest time. - Manifests are not to be used offshore.
-Crew will have all data available in flight from Vantage.
-So 'enroute' changes are not accepted. - Turnaround time can take longer than normal due to the below measures. - A cockpit divider was placed in most helicopters.
+This 45 minutes is not to be considered as rest time. - Turnaround time can take longer than normal due to the below measures. - A cockpit divider was placed in most helicopters.
 The availability of a cockpit divider determines the possible seating arrangements for various types of flights.
-The reason for introducing cockpit dividers: - Optimization of available space in the helicopter; - Improved separation between pilots and passengers in order to minimize possible routes of spreading and ensure continuity of flights. - . - If this divider is not used the first row of the helicopter is NOT to be used.
+The reason for introducing cockpit dividers: - Optimization of available space in the helicopter; - Improved separation between pilots and passengers in order to minimize possible routes of spreading and ensure continuity of flights. - If this divider is not used the first row of the helicopter is NOT to be used.
 So, in that case the capacity reduces by four seats in the AW189 and four in the AW139. - The seating arrangements for the various types of helicopters are described in Appendix 6.